bitnami/charts/bitnami/external-dns/README.md

 ## Upgrading

+### To 9.0.0

+Unsupported in-tree providers has been removed: OpenStack Designate, Hetzner, Infoblox, VinylDNS

 ### To 8.7.0

 This version introduces image verification for security purposes.
 To disable it, set `global.security.allowInsecureImages` to `true`.
 More details at [GitHub issue](https://github.com/bitnami/charts/issues/30850).